Grenada vs St Kitts Citizenship by Investment Program Analysis

 Tax benefits

-• Personal income tax: St Kitts and Nevis has one of the more attractive tax regimes in the Caribbean because there is no personal income tax for tax residents or non-residents.
-However, Grenada residents pay income tax on annual incomes exceeding EC$36,000 with rates starting at 10 percent.
+• Personal income tax: St Kitts and Nevis has one of the more attractive tax regimes in the Caribbean when comparing Grenada vs St Kitts tax benefits, with no personal income tax for tax residents or non-residents.
+In contrast, Grenada residents pay income tax on annual incomes exceeding EC$36,000 with rates starting at 10 percent.

 • Value Added Tax (VAT): Both Grenada and St Kitts charge VAT on goods and services with a few exceptions.
 The rate in Grenada is lower – 15 percent compared to 17 percent in St Kitts.